leachen01/gnnpp/readme.md

 Contains the main implementation for GNN model runs and explainability.

 **📁 analysis**:
-- EDA for 120 and 122 stations.
+- eda120, eda122: EDA for 120 and 122 stations.
 The thesis will continue with 120 stations due to the missing labels.
+- check_122vs120_difference: run both datasets and check results
-- Reproduction of DRN (Feik et al., 2024)
+- drn_run: Reproduction of DRN (Feik et al., 2024)
-- CRPS evaluation for one run instead of model ensemble
+- pred_crps_values: CRPS evaluation for one run instead of model ensemble

 **📁 explainability**: